Necessary conditions for feedback stabilization and safety: Comparison with selected point stabilization results

 \subsection{Comparison with Coron's necessary condition}

 In this subsection we first show (Prop.~\ref{prop:coron-compare}) that a weakened version of \cite[Thm~2]{coron1990necessary} is at least as strong as Theorem~\ref{th:generalized-brockett} in a special case that $\att$ is a point and the mild assumptions described in the paragraph below are satisfied.
 We then present an example in which a lack of stabilizability of a point is detected by \cite[Thm~2]{coron1990necessary} but not by Theorem~\ref{th:generalized-brockett}.
-Thus, the weakened version of \cite[Thm~2]{coron1990necessary} we present is \emph{strictly} stronger than Theorem~\ref{th:generalized-brockett} in the setting of the present subsection.
+Thus, the weakened version of \cite[Thm~2]{coron1990necessary} we present is \emph{strictly} stronger than Theorem~\ref{th:generalized-brockett} in the specialized setting of the present subsection.\footnote{Because Mansouri's theorems \cite[Thm~4]{mansouri2007local}, \cite[Thm~2.3]{mansouri2010topological} for stabilizability of submanifolds of $\R^n$ generalize \cite[Thm~2]{coron1990necessary}, we also expect that the former theorems are strictly stronger than Theorem~\ref{th:generalized-brockett} in the corresponding specialized setting.
+We defer a careful comparison to future work.}